Craig Melvin: Career

 In March 2022, Melvin announced he would be leaving his hour of MSNBC Reports to focus on Today.

+On January 13, 2025, Melvin stepped into the co-anchor chair alongside Savannah Guthrie and replaced Hoda Kotb, who left the program the week before.

 Personal life

 Melvin married then-ESPN sports anchor and former WRC-TV sports reporter Lindsay Czarniak on October 15, 2011.
 They reside in Connecticut and have a son, Delano (“Del”), who was born in March 2014, and a daughter, Sybil (“Sibby”), who was born in November 2016.
+Melvin is a Christian and attends a congregational church.